home icon

 Raw materials: Etruria Marl Clay from our own quarry in Cannock, 12 miles from our factory, and sand

-Recyclability: Mortar can be cleaned off so the tiles can be reused.
+Recyclability: Mortar can be cleaned off so the bricks can be reused.
 They can also be crushed and used as aggregate and/or as an inert bulk fill

-Packaging: We keep packaging to a minimum using wooden pallets
+Packaging: We keep packaging to a minimum using wooden pallets and we do not shrink wrap our brick packs.

 Find out more about Ketley's approach to sustainability